SciML/DataDrivenDiffEq.jl/docs/src/index.md

 ## Package Overview

-[DataDrivenDiffEq.jl](https://github.com/SciML/DataDrivenDiffEq.jl) currently implements the following algorithms for structural estimation.
+[DataDrivenDiffEq.jl](https://github.com/SciML/DataDrivenDiffEq.jl) currently implements the following algorithms for structural estimation and identification.
 Please note that all the algorithms have been unified under a single mathematical framework, so the interface might be a little different than what you expect.

 + Dynamic Mode Decomposition (DMD)
 + Extended Dynamic Mode Decomposition